MagedSaeed/farasapy/README.md

  Farasa is  an Arabic NLP toolkit serving the following tasks:
  1. Segmentation.
  2. Stemming.
- 3. Named Entity Recgonition (NER).
+ 3. Named Entity Recognition (NER).
  4. Part Of Speech tagging (POS tagging).
  5. Diacritization.

 The toolkit is built and compiled in Java.
 Developers who want to use it without using this library may call the binaries directly from their code.

-As Pyhton is a general purpose language and so popular for many NLP tasks, an automation to these calls to the toolkit from the code would be convenient.
+As Python is a general purpose language and so popular for many NLP tasks, an automation to these calls to the toolkit from the code would be convenient.
 This is where this wrapper fits.

 # Installation